-The Armenian-Greek Section was a series of 87 meetings conducted by the British High Commission in Constantinople during the period February 1919 to November 1922.
+The Armenian-Greek Section was formed by the British High Commission in Constantinople and was a series of 87 meetings conducted during the period February 1919 to November 1922.
 On the meeting of the 29th of September 1920, it was reported that a large band of Nationalists led by a certain Djemal, surrounded the Greek quarter of Iznik (Nicaea), seized the entire population numbering about 600, and afterwards massacred them.
 No survivors had been found.4

-Historian Dr. Mark Levene, in his journal titled “Creating a modern zone of genocide" stated that; "...the CUP committed genocide in order to transform the residual empire into a streamlined, homogeneous nation-state on the European model.
+Historian Dr. Mark Levene, in his journal titled “Creating a Modern Zone of Genocide" stated: "...the CUP committed genocide in order to transform the residual empire into a streamlined, homogeneous nation-state on the European model.
 Once the CUP had started the process, the Kemalists, freed from any direct European pressure by the 1918 defeat and capitulation of Germany, went on to complete it, achieving what nobody believed possible: the reassertion of independence and sovereignty via an exterminatory war of national liberation."7

 Mark Hopkins Ward, an American physician was working at the American Hospital in Harpoot during the deportation of Greeks in Asia Minor.
 He was expelled by the Turks for keeping notes on the deportations.
 Ward described the deportations by saying: “The Kemalists pursued with vigor their considered and systematic campaign for the extermination of the Greek minority in Asia Minor, which was attended with the same incredible brutality as marked the Turkish massacre of 1,000,000 Armenians in the early part of the Great War.”
 8

-One of the final acts of the Greek Genocide was the burning of Smyrna (today Izmir) by Kemalist troops in September of 1922.
-At the conclusion of the Greco-Turkish War a victorious Kemal entered Smyrna on September 10.
+One of the final acts of the Greek Genocide was the burning of Smyrna (today İzmir) by Kemalist troops in September 1922.
+At the conclusion of the Greco-Turkish War a victorious Mustafa Kemal entered İzmir on September 10.
 The following day Turkish soldiers and civilians began a systematic orgy of rape, looting and murder of the Armenians and Greeks of the city.
 On the 13th of September a fire was lit by Turkish troops which eventually burnt to the ground the Armenian, Greek and European quarters of the city; the Turkish quarter was spared.
-Kemal then issued a 2 week ultimatum for all Greeks and Armenians to leave otherwise they would be deported to the interior.
-All men between the ages of 18-45 were considered prisoners of war and were immediately sent into the interior, most of them to perish.
+Kemal then issued a two week ultimatum for all Greeks and Armenians to leave otherwise they would be deported to the interior.
+All men between the ages of 18-45 were declared prisoners of war and were immediately sent to the interior, most of them to perish.
 In his memoires, Winston Churchill (1874-1965) wrote “..Mustapha Kemal's Army .. celebrated their triumph by the burning of Smyrna to ashes and by a vast massacre of its Christian population...”9

 New York Times, 21 September 1922.

-In an interview with Swiss journalist Emile Hilderbrand, published on Sunday 1 August 1926 in the Los Angeles Examiner under the title "Kemal Promises More Hangings of Political Antagonists in Turkey", Mustafa Kemal acknowledged the Turkish massacre of the Christian element but attributed responsibility to the Committee for Union and Progress:
+In an interview with Swiss journalist Emile Hilderbrand, published on Sunday 1 August 1926 in the Los Angeles Examiner under the title "Kemal Promises More Hangings of Political Antagonists in Turkey", Mustafa Kemal acknowledged the Turkish massacre of its Christian element but attributed responsibility to the Committee for Union and Progress: He said: